Do you know how the keto diet effects your skin? Learn how to keep your skin as healthy and strong as possible by taking care of your diet.

 This has certainly been my own experience, and I no longer use a moisturizer on my body.

-All the previously dry skin has become soft and glowing.
+Moreover, all my previously dry skin has become soft and glowing.

 Omega 3 has anti-inflammatory properties as well as being a nutritional super star.